epifluidlab/CRAGR_v2/README.md

 - `gc_correct_method`: (DEFAULT: standard, OPTIONS=['standard', 'caret']) This determines the method used in the GC correction.
 - `gc_correct_N`: (DEFAULT: 1000000) This determines the maximal sample size for GC correction.
 - `idr_threshold`: (DEFAULT: 1) This determines the FDR threshold for calling hotspots from the IDR value for each peak.
-- `min_mapq`: (DEFAULT: 0) This is the minimum MAPQ score of a fragment to include it in the analysis.
+- `min_mapq`: (DEFAULT: 0) This is the minimum MAPQ score of a fragment to include in the analysis.
-- `min_fraglen`: (DEFAULT: 0) This is the minimum fragment length to include it in the analysis.
+- `min_fraglen`: (DEFAULT: 0) This is the minimum fragment length to include in the analysis.
-- `max_fraglen`: (DEFAULT: 1000) This is the maximum fragment length to include it in the analysis.
+- `max_fraglen`: (DEFAULT: 1000) This is the maximum fragment length to include in the analysis.
 - `window_size`: (DEFAULT: 200) This is the sliding window size to use for the CRAG IFS calculation.
 - `step_size`: (DEFAULT: 20) The step size to use for the CRAG IFS calculation.